Dear poetry bloggers,

 What should my post be about?

-There are no weekly themes for Poetry Friday, so just post whatever you like that has to do with children’s poetry.
+There are no weekly themes for Poetry Friday (unless a host decides to make an optional theme), so just post whatever you like that has to do with poetry for young people (kids, MG, YA).
 Here are a few examples to give you an idea of the variety:

 - Some people do really short posts, like sharing an original poem or a poem written by someone else, with little or no comment.
 Here are a couple by Mary Lee Hahn and Liz Steinglass.